 Shoshones come to their Warm Valley

-Unlike most reservations, the new one at Wind River had far more white people than native people living on it year round.
+Unlike most reservations, the new one at Wind River had far more white people than native people living on it year-round.
 One historian estimates as many as 5,000 people lived in the gold-mining camps around South Pass and in the Wind River Valley 40 miles north, where they were beginning to raise crops and livestock to feed the miners.

 Eleven months after the Fort Bridger treaty was signed, Wyoming Territory got its first governor and Indian superintendent.
-John Campbell wanted the Eastern Shoshones to abandon their nomadic lives and settle on the reservation; at the same time he hoped the tribe could be persuaded to give up the southern third or so of the reservation where so many whites already were living.
+John Campbell wanted the Eastern Shoshones to abandon their nomadic lives and settle on the reservation; at the same time, he hoped the tribe could be persuaded to give up the southern third or so of the reservation where so many whites already were living.
 Campbell also knew that before that would be possible, he would have to meet treaty obligations requiring that the government provide agency buildings, irrigation ditches and farm implements.

 Washakie, meanwhile, was reluctant to move too quickly.
 He insisted the Eastern Shoshones be allowed to continue their old pattern of summers on Wind River and winters at Fort Bridger, where they could continue to receive their annuity goods.